hgibs/cinefolders/README.md

 [Changelog](https://github.com/hgibs/cinefolders/releases)

 # NOTE
 After a long haitus I am going to re-write this library into Rust with a focus on this being a more standalone/CLI tool.
-Check out the `dev-rust` branch for more updates!
+Check out the `rust-dev` branch for more updates!

 # Description
-**cinefolders** is a command-line utility for organizing organizing media folders into a structure formatted for Plex, Emby, a flash drive, etc..
+**cinefolders** is a command-line utility for organizing media folders into a structure formatted for Plex, Emby, a flash drive, etc..
 You can also automate this to automatically add videos to your media folder, keeping it organized.